dberger2/project1.github.io/README.md

     ##   Content-Type: application/json;charset=UTF-8
     ##   Size: 133 kB

-## 2.1 Converting thedata in the API Call to Tibble
+## 3.1 Converting the data in the API Call to Tibble

 It is a fairly laborious process to get the data from the API call into a usable data frame/tibble.
 Each day queried returns its own data frame.